-Chestnut Hill serves as the northern border to the 1,800-acre Wissahickon Valley Park, an urban oasis of dense forests, bubbling streams, and more than 50 miles of biking, hiking and horse-riding trails.
+Chestnut Hill and Mt.
+Airy serve as the northern border to the 1,800-acre Wissahickon Valley Park, an urban oasis of dense forests, bubbling streams, and more than 50 miles of biking, hiking and horse-riding trails.
+Mt.
+Airy alone features over a dozen entry points to the park, as outlined on this map.
 Spend more time outdoors at nearby Morris Arboretum.
 The historic, 92-acre property is home to some of the largest trees in the region, as well as an impressive collection of lush gardens, a swan pond, and the only remaining freestanding fernery in North America.

 Don’t miss Historic Rittenhouse Town, a national historic landmark dedicated to teaching about life in this early industrial village.
 Residents’ lives revolved around the British North America’s first paper mill, founded in 1690 on a tributary of the Wissahickon Creek appropriately called Paper Mill Run.
 See paper being made and craft your own.